- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 “Thus, the most important factor in determining whether two distinct products are being tied together is whether customers want to purchase the products separately.
 If customers are not interested in purchasing the products separately, there is little risk the tie could foreclose any separate sales of the products.” – American Bar

 This is undoubtedly the case.
-Many, although not all customers want to purchase different CRM and other systems separate from their ERP system.
+However, not all customers want to purchase different CRM and other systems separate from their ERP system.

 “In principle, there are three ways to tie products: (1) Contractual tying, which, as the name implies, takes place when the monopolistic firm requires the buyer in the purchase agreement to purchase the tied product as well; (2) Technical tying, which occurs when the monopolistic firm technically links the tying product and the tied product together so that the consumer is forced to purchase both of them;3 and (3) Tying through “economic coercion,” which takes place when the monopolistic firm offers both products, the tying and the tied, together, at a discount so significant that it negates the consumer’s economic freedom not to purchase the tied product.4” – Seattle Universtiy Law Review